Linda enjoys reading, learning and writing about different things. She enjoys sharing her love of writing, history and crafts with others.

 This is a short list of the books that Dorothy Day wrote.
 She also wrote over three hundred articles for various newspapers that she worked for over her lifetime.
 Many of her books are books of faith and stories of how she spent her lifetime and her faith in service to others.

-Dorothy Day Honors
+Dorothy Day Honors and Achievements

 Dorothy achieved so much that it is hard to comprehend everything this woman did but this is a short list of some of the most memorable events of her life.

 - Dorothy had the honor of meeting Mother Teresa in 1970 I believe that Mother Theresa gave Dorothy one of her crosses